Ectoracer/Exolink/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Every file in the `links` directory is *also* under the MIT license.

+Exolink is not associated with, sponsored by, or otherwise affiliated with Nyan Studio Games, and does not have their oversight.
+Exoracer is copyright © Nyan Studio Games.